 For gastronomy enthusiasts, the Marché du Vieux Port is the place to go for authentic Quebecois fare.
 This market is full of local vendors offering regional specialties and fresh seafood, as well as a flea market section that is bound to harbor some fascinating treasures.

-Montréal is an incredibly culturally rich and diverse city.
+Montréal is a culturally rich and diverse city.
 This metropolis, the second largest French-speaking city after Paris, has a thriving underground art scene and the kind of revolutionary cuisine that can only come from the fusion of cultures in this trendsetting hotspot.

 The architectural crown jewels of Montréal include the ornate Basilique de Notre Dame and the Hotel de Ville: the impressive city hall.
 Art lovers will not want to miss the Musée des Beaux Arts, whose vast, comprehensive collection is displayed between four pavilions.